 Twitter is one of the older social platforms, arriving on the social scene in 2006, just two years behind Facebook.
 It has evolved through the years and counts many prominent influencers as users.
 From former presidents and award-winning singers to notable business leaders and fashion icons, Twitter has a vast base of influencers.
 How much do Twitter influencers charge?
 As more companies connect with influencers to promote a product through social endorsements, compensation for Twitter influencers has become a hot topic.

 IZEA released its 2023 update of The State of Influencer Earnings, which provides helpful insight into influencer payments.

 Twitter influencers aren’t likely to trade free publicity for a free product.
 While product-only compensation was common in the early days of influencer marketing, 70% of influencers expect compensation and a free product or service.

-There may be a few newcomers who are still willing to trade products for favorable posts on Twitter, but expect most influencers to ask for payment.
+There may be a few newcomers to the scene who are still willing to trade products for favorable posts on Twitter but expect most influencers to ask for payment.

 Factors that influence compensation